 Increase in countercyclical capital buffer

-New Central Bank Rules on Countercyclical Capital Buffers for Financial Undertakings, no. 1076/2021, which were approved at a meeting of the Bank´s Financial Stability Committee (FSN) on 28 September 2021, were published in the Law and Ministerial Gazette today.
-With the new Rules, the value of the countercyclical capital buffer is increased to 2% of the risk base for financial institutions’ domestic exposures.
+New Central Bank Rules on Countercyclical Capital Buffers for Financial Undertakings, no. 256/2023, which were approved at the Financial Stability Committee’s (FSN) 14 March 2023 meeting, were published today in the Law and Ministerial Gazette [Stjórnartíðindi].
+With the new Rules, the value of the countercyclical capital buffer is increased from 2% to 2.5% of the risk base for financial institutions’ domestic exposures.
 The increase will take effect twelve months from now.

 The countercyclical capital buffer is reviewed on a quarterly basis, and decisions to increase it generally do not take effect until twelve months later.